2023 Best Anthropology Bachelor's Degree Schools in New Jersey

 Top New Jersey Schools for a Bachelor's in Anthropology

 Our 2023 rankings named Princeton University the best school in New Jersey for anthropology students working on their bachelor’s degree.
-Princeton is a medium-sized private not-for-profit school located in the city of Princeton.
+Princeton is a medium-sized private not-for-profit school located in the small city of Princeton.

 Anthropology majors at Monmouth take out an average of $23,013 in student loans while working on their Bachelor's Degree.